-We select undergraduate students residing in the New York area and match them with faculty mentors across several New York City college campuses to gain research experience in various language-science fields (theoretical linguistics, first- and second-language acquisition, sentence processing, and bilingualism; speech, language and communication sciences, and developmental/acquired language disorders; signed and understudied languages; and others).
-The program benefits from the tremendous ethnic, linguistic, and cultural diversity of Brooklyn and Queens, and our eight mentors offer state-of-the-art research facilities, such as the LIU Downtown Brooklyn Speech-Language-Hearing Clinic, the Brooklyn College Linguistics Laboratory, the CUNY Graduate Center’s Developmental Neurolinguistics Laboratory, the Endangered Language Alliance, the Haskins Laboratories, and the YVY Research Institute (located in a Head Start program that serves 3,000 children who speak 15 languages).
+We select undergraduate students residing in the New York area and match them with faculty mentors across several New York City campuses to gain research experience in various language-science fields (theoretical linguistics, first- and second-language acquisition, sentence processing, and bilingualism; speech, language, hearing and communication sciences, and developmental/acquired language disorders; signed and understudied languages; and others).
+The program benefits from the tremendous ethnic, linguistic, and cultural diversity of New York, and our mentors offer state-of-the-art research facilities, such as the Molloy Speech Perception, Speech Production, Language Intervention and Processing and Brain Bases of Communication Research Laboratories and Speech, Language and Hearing Center, LIU Downtown Brooklyn Speech-Language-Hearing Clinic, the Brooklyn College Linguistics Laboratory and Sociolinguistics Laboratory, the CUNY Graduate Center’s Developmental Neurolinguistics Laboratory and the YVY Research Institute (located in a Head Start program that serves 3,000 children who speak 15 languages).

 We are funded by the National Science Foundation (NSF), and we aim to recruit a substantial amount of students from historically disadvantaged groups, such as minorities, veterans, students experiencing financial hardship, and others.
 Two cohorts of 14 students each partake in the part-time, year-long research program, a program that also provides workshops to help them prepare for the next step in their educational journeys.
-Our selected students are awarded a generous stipend of $6,500 for the year, for 6-8 hours a week in the fall and spring semesters, and 15-18 hours a week in the summer.
+Our selected students are awarded a generous stipend for the year, for 6-8 hours a week in the fall and spring semesters, culminating in a conference in the late spring/early summer.
 For more information about applying and eligibility, click here.

 Our Motivation and Mission Statement